misiektoja/xbox_monitor/README.md

 Copy the *[xbox_monitor.py](xbox_monitor.py)* file to the desired location.

-You might want to add executable rights if on Linux or MacOS:
+You might want to add executable rights if on Linux/Unix/macOS:

 ```sh
 chmod a+x xbox_monitor.py